discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 The <Specialization name="weaver"/> should give you a <Skill name="conjurefierygreatsword"/> in the Archdiviner phase.
 - You can use <Skill name="Fieryrush"/> or <Skill name="Worldlyimpact"/> if it's off cooldown  to damage the Archdiviner.
-- When the Archdiviner gets a CC bar use <Skill name="Fierywhirl"/> in combination with <Effect name="hypernovalaunch"/> to get all hits on the Archdiviner as well as CCing.
+- When the Archdiviner gets a CC bar use <Skill name="Fierywhirl"/> in combination with <SpecialActionKey name="hypernovalaunch"/> to get all hits on the Archdiviner as well as CCing.
 Dodge backwards through the boss after using it as there will be a laser beam which fears.
 - When the Archdiviner dies, precast <Skill id="5531"/> -> <Skill name="Barrage"/> -> <Skill name="Frosttrap"/>.

 ### **3rd Phase (70%-50%)**